VariantSync/RaQuN/INSTALL.md

 ```

 ### Validation of Correct Installation
-We prepared an entry point for the Docker image through which you can validate that the image is working.
-This validation
-comprises a small subset of the experiments which we present in our paper.

 Running the full validation should take around 30 minutes (+- 15 minutes depending on your system).
 You run it by
 calling the experiment JAR files with the corresponding properties:
 ```